-MS. DEES: We have had that relationship traditionally.
-The Cuyahoga Plan has conducted sensitivity studies with the local, the various police departments.
-So, we do have a relationship there.
-But, after the police are contacted, they'll either deal with it or investigate it.
-And, if it's also housing related, we'll investigate it.
-But, a cross burning would definitely have to be investigated by the police, by the local police.

-CHAIRMAN BATTLE: Thank you very much, appreciate your time.

-MS. DEES: Good luck to all of you.
-We don't want to have another Bosnia.

-CHAIRMAN RATTLE: We are at lunch break now.

-(WHEREUPON, a luncheon recess was
+CHAIRMAN BATTLE: Do you have a relationship with them, an ongoing relationship that assists them in identifying --1 We have had that relationship MS. DEES: 2 traditionally.
+The Cuyahoga Plan has conducted 3 sensitivity studies with the local, the various police departments.
+So, we do have a relationship 5 there.
+But, after the police are contacted, they'll 7 either deal with it or investigate it.
+And, if it's 8 also housing related, we'll investigate it.
+But, a cross burning would definitely have to be 9 10 investigated by the police, by the local police.
+CHAIRMAN BATTLE: Thank you very much, 11 12 appreciate your time.
+13 MS. DEES: Good luck to all of you.
+14 don't want to have another Bosnia.
+15 CHAIRMAN BATTLE: We are at lunch break now.
+16 (WHEREUPON, a luncheon recess was 17 taken.)
+181 AFTER RECESS 19 CHAIRMAN BATTLE: Good afternoon, Mr. Almay.
+20 Thank you very much for being with us.
+The floor is 21 yours?
+22 23 TED ALMAY,

-taken.)

-AFTER RECESS

-CHAIRMAN BATTLE: Good afternoon, Mr. Almay.

-Thank you very much for being with us.
-The floor is

-yours?

-TED ALMAY,

 Thank you, Mr. Chairman and members of the State Advisory Committee, my name is Ted Almay.
 I work for Ohio Attorney General Lee Fisher at the Ohio Bureau of Criminal Investigation as the Division Chief for the Special Investigations Unit.
 I appreciate the opportunity to appear before you and to provide the following information.